bits-and-chains/Ethereum-IoT/README.md

 ## Quickly Configure Blockchain

-Ethereum blockchains are composed of a consensus engine, a name, and a genesis block.
+The most basic components of an Ethereum blockchain is a consensus engine, a name, and a genesis block.
 The genesis block, as the name suggests, is the first block in your blockchain.
 All of these components are stored in a genesis file.
 Below is a bare bones genesis file to bootstrap your private chain.
 If you want to learn more about consensus engines and other chain parameters, you can head over to [Parity's docs](https://github.com/paritytech/parity/wiki/Chain-specification)

 ```
 {